 Generally speaking, the characteristic indication of bipolar disorder is the swing between manic and depressive episodes.
 The swings can happen rarely, or recur throughout the year.
 It is normal for all people to experience ups and downs in mood changes.
 But for those with bipolar disorder, the swings are extreme.
 The fluctuating swings in mood, energy levels, activity, thinking, and behavior create great difficulty in those dealing with disorder as the range of symptoms is wider than the average person.
 Those with bipolar disorder face an incredible challenge in establishing a sense of normalcy in their lives.
 The mood swings can be debilitating for a person, making work, social, and personal life a discouraging challenge.

 Bipolar disorder is most often diagnosed during the late teens or early adulthood.
 And while the symptoms are generally irregular, regular treatment is needed for those diagnosed to achieve a healthy, sustainable lifestyle.
 Colorado CBT is a Denver clinic with practitioners who can support those struggling with bipolar disorder.
-To inquire about treatment options such as CBT for bipolar disorder, please reach out to make an appointment.
+This includes the opportunity to work with our psychiatric care provider to determine if medication may be helpful for your treatment.
+Our psychiatry offering is oriented around collaboration, so that you are an integral part in choosing medication for healing.